Getting Started

 fping -l -p 15000 -D arlington

-These commands are run in the home directory /home/centos
+These commands are run in the home directory /home/centos and the

 [centos@iss ~]$ cat cmd.out